 Hands-off passive investors will want to stick to funds with a known index.
 The S&P SmallCap 600 Index is a well-known index, as is the S&P 500.
 To drive down fees for investors, some fund companies are leaving well-known and understood indexes to use less-tested and less-researched indexes.

 A good investment requires that you do your due diligence.
 Stick with indexes that are well known in the investment community and avoid new indexes that lack the track record and public name.

 ETFs come in broad categories, just like mutual funds.
 Major asset classes include equities (stocks), bonds, commodities, money markets, precious metals, and real estate.
 There are ETFs focused on different regions, countries, market sectors, assets, and themes.
 There's an ETF for just about any investment plan or focus.

-- A large number of ETFs are index funds.
+- A large number of ETFs track an index.
 This means they go up and down with major indexes like the S&P 500, Russel 3000, or Dow Jones Industrial Average.
 For example, if the S&P 500 goes up 2%, all S&P 500 index funds will go up the same 2%.

 - ETFs can fill many different roles in your portfolio.
 For example, if you're looking to earn money from your portfolio, you could buy dividend and fixed-income ETFs that make regular payments to shareholders.
 Not too long ago, I bought a real estate ETF because I didn't have enough cash to buy actual real estate.

 - If you think the dollar is about to fall and gold will go up, there are gold and other precious metals ETFs.
 If you are gung-ho on agriculture, you could invest in a commodities or agriculture stock ETF.

 With thousands of ETFs to choose from, it's easy to diversify and customize your portfolio.
 It's also easy to get lost with all of the available options.
 If that's the case, consider hiring a 5-star financial advisor using Paladin Registry.